mjordan/islandora_workbench_docs/docs/troubleshooting.md

 The most likely problem is that one of your CSV values contains a comma but is not wrapped in double quotes.

-### Workbench is slow.

-True, it can be slow.
-However, users have found that the following strategies increase Workbench's speed substantially:

-* Running Workbench on the same server that Drupal is running on (e.g. using "localhost" as the value of `host` in your config file).
-While doing this negates Workbench's most important design principle - that it does not require access to the Drupal server's command line - during long-running jobs such as those that are part of migrations, this is the best way to speed up Workbench.
-* Using local instead of remote files.
-If you populate your `file` or "additional files" fields with filenames that start with "http", Workbench downloads each of those files before ingesting them.
-Providing local copies of those files in advance of running Workbench will eliminate the time it takes Workbench to download them.
-* Avoid confirming taxonomy terms' existence during `--check`.
-If you add `validate_terms_exist: false` to your configuration file, Workbench will not query Drupal for each taxonomy term during `--check`.
-This option is suitable if you know that the terms don't exist in the target Drupal.
-Note that this option only speeds up `--check`; it does not have any effect when creating new nodes.

 ### My Drupal has the "Standalone media URL" option at `/admin/config/media/media-settings` checked, and I'm using Workbench's `standalone_media_url: true` option in my config, but I'm still getting lots of errors.

 Bue sure to clear Drupal's cache every time you change the "Standalone media URL" option.
 More information can be found [here](/islandora_workbench_docs/installation/#configuring-drupals-media-urls).